serodriguez68/react-cheatsheet-udemy-2019/README.md

     //   2) A collection of event handlers that internally contain action creators that we need to wire to update
     //      the redux store.
-    //   3) Any other custom props that we pass to the Field component that are NOT part of 1 and 2 (e.g. label in this case) renderInput (formProps) {
+    //   3) Any other custom props that we pass to the Field component that are NOT part of 1 and 2 (e.g. label in this case)
+    //   4) A `meta` property that contains a bunch of meta info about the field's state including the `error` we give
+    //      on validation
+    // formProps.input has the shape of:
+    // {name: "title", onBlur: ƒ, onChange: ƒ, onDragStart: ƒ, ..., value: "my title", meta: {error: '', ...}}
+    renderInput (formProps) {
         // Under the hood we want to do something like this:
         // return <input  onChange={formProps.input.onChange} value={formProps.input.value }/>;
-        // However, the following syntax is a shorthand to wire everything inside the formProps.input to the
+        // However, the {...formProps.input} syntax is a shorthand to wire everything inside the formProps.input to the
-        // input component using the same keys as the ones in the object.
+        // input component using the same keys as the ones in the object. return (
-        // formProps.input has the shape of:
-        // {name: "title", onBlur: ƒ, onChange: ƒ, onDragStart: ƒ, onDrop: ƒ, onFocus: ƒ, value: "my title"}
-        return (
             <div className="field">
                 <label>{formProps.label}</label>